Von Aegir Literary

 unfiltered contentment thriving in the absence of war.

-Kiwi is a sleepy librarian who has a penchant for reciting their writing and musings to their cat, George Michael.
+Jennifer Pinto is a sleepy librarian who has a penchant for reciting their writing and musings to their cat, George Michael.